desiretech/lompang/README.md

 Before venturing further, some basic definitions first need to be established first.

 ###### Groups
 Equivalent of rooms or channels in standard pubsub terminology.
 A Group can contain a mixture of Posts and Users.
-Once subscribed to a Group using the _join_ or _listen_ method, a User is pushed Users and Posts packets through the socketReceivedDict delegate method.
+Once subscribed to a Group using the _join_ or _listen_ method, Users and Posts packets are pushed to the User through the socketReceivedDict delegate method.

 ###### Users
 When connected to Lompang backend for the first time, a device will be allocated a unique identifier _user_ that identifies a User by device and app.
 This unique identifier stays unchanged across sessions, even after an uninstall.
 Below code snippet shows a sample User package that is sent to the socketReceivedDict delegate method. _group_ refers to the Group from which the User package is pushed from. _timestamp_ refers to the Unix timestamp in milliseconds the User was last seen in the Group. _timestamp= 0_ indicates User is currently online. _userload_ is the custom payload that is attached to the User.